TCP (antiseptic): In popular culture

 TCP was referred to numerous times in a running gag in Episode 2 of Series 2 of the BBC sitcom One Foot in the Grave, alluding to its distinctive and long-lasting odour.
 TCP was mentioned as an ingredient in a tonic in the film The Strange Case of the End of Civilization as We Know It (1977).
 In the 1963 Ian Fleming story Agent 007 in New York, James Bond laments the fact that one of his lovers always gargles with TCP after their trysts.
 TCP is used as the subject of a song by the same name on The Boys' 1978 album Alternative Chartbusters written by Honest John Plain.
 TCP is mentioned in the song "Obsessions" by Suede.
 In the Black Mirror episode Metalhead (series 4 episode 5), a broken bottle of TCP is seen being pulled out of a backpack in advance of minor surgery.
 A bottle of TCP is also briefly seen in the film Shallow Grave (1994) in the scene following Ewan McGregor's character Alex being beaten up.

 It was also referenced in TV sitcom ‘’Only Fools and Horses’’ where lead character Del Boy is said to have treated a stab wound with “TCP and a flannel”, owing to his fear of hospitals.

+In Series 7, Episode 1 of Call the Midwife, Christopher tells Trixie that he got something for her while he was at the cash and carry.
+Trixie responds, “What?
+Six packets of corn plasters and a bottle of TCP?”